eeriespace/eeriespace.github.io/_posts/2020-04-13-play-report-disciples-of-bone-and-shadow-playtest-1.md

 seen people presumed dead come back to the living, this has happened while she was doing her job as a guide. ``Augur: no, but...``

-Eldara starts to think that this strange events are not happening due to something, but someone. ``Augur: an assumption of the PC is wrong``
+Eldara starts to think that these strange events are not happening due to something, but someone. ``Augur: an assumption of the PC is wrong``

 The guide is not wearing or carrying anything strange, but she feels an eerie energy emanating from her clothes. ``Augur: no, but...`` ``Augur: energy``

-Eldara asks to the guide whether she has been around people lately, she nods.
-She has been the guide to an individual, but she hasn't been a guide of the nearby cave. ``Augur: yes, but``
+Eldara asks the guide whether she has been around people lately, she nods.
+She has been the guide to an individual, but she hasn't been a guide for the nearby cave (Obsidian Hollow cave). ``Augur: yes, but``

 Eldara asks whether she can give her the direction where she left this individual, and she shows it to her. ``Augur: yes``